carlmontanari/scrapli/docs/THANK_YOU.md

 - [Eric Tedor](https://github.com/etedor) for some interesting and challenging use cases that helped to improve some of the prompt matching decisions
 - [Ron Frederick](https://github.com/ronf) for building the very awesome asyncssh library!
+- [Brett Canter](https://github.com/wonderbred) for building the very first `scrapli_community` platform! (ruckus_fastiron)
+- [Alex Lardschneider](https://github.com/AlexLardschneider) for great conversation, many contributions to `scrapli_community`, and helping to improve various pieces of `scrapli` with great testing and troubleshooting!

 The following people have helped identify and report bugs in scrapli, thank you all!